 Potential Benefits of Legal Separation

 Legal separation affords couples many of the same options that they might have in a divorce for formally managing the distribution of property and issues such as child custody and support.
 Once a couple files for legal separation, they can also work through the court system to formalize custody, child support, and separation of property.
-They would not have this option if they simply separated physically, and not working through some of these issues in a well-mediated or formal legal manner might put a continued strain on the relationship.

 So why wouldn’t a couple simply file for divorce if they want legal support for these processes?
 There are a number of reasons couples might choose legal separation, including: